suritasahu/aboutme/README.md

 # About

 Hello!
-I am passionate about software development with a strong knowledge of SQL and Python.
-I have a good command of Django, which I enjoy using to build robust web applications.
+I am passionate about Full Stack development with a strong knowledge of SQL and Python.
+I have a good command of Django and web essential, which I enjoy using to build robust web applications.
 I am always eager to learn new technologies and implement them in projects, ensuring detailed and high-quality work.
 My persistence and dedication drive me to continuously improve and achieve excellence in my field.

 ### Skills
 - **SQL**: Proficient in writing complex queries and managing databases.